Assist your students in transferring credits within institutions in Indiana. TransferIN has the resources you need to transfer credits.

-Determine if a student’s experiential education is eligible for transfer as prior learning credits or if a student’s demonstrated level of achievement in CLEP exams is eligible for transfer as credits.
+Determine if a student’s experiential education is eligible for transfer as prior learning credits or if a student’s demonstrated level of achievement in CLEP and AP exams is eligible for transfer as credits.

 Help onboard adult learners with your school’s special programs and incentives, or steer them to other schools committed to eliminating barriers for returning adults.
 Also, explore Indiana programs that encourage Hoosier adults to get additional training and/or finish the degree they have started.

 “Accreditation” is review of the quality of higher education institutions and programs.
 In the United States, accreditation is a major way that students, families, government officials, and the press know that an institution or program provides a quality education.

 - Most universities accept academic credits or degrees only from institutions that are regionally accredited.

 - Students who want federal (and sometimes state) grants and loans need to attend a college, university, or program that is accredited.

 - Employers ask if a college, university, or program is accredited before deciding to provide tuition assistance to current employees, evaluating the credentials of new employees, or making a charitable contribution.

 - The federal government requires that a college, university, or program be accredited in order to be eligible for federal grants and loans or other federal funds.

 - State governments require that a college, university, or program be accredited when they make state funds available to students or institutions and when they allow students to sit for state licensure examinations in some professional fields.

 Accreditation must be continually maintained or it will be lost.
 Within the United States, there are six regional agencies from which a school can earn accreditation.
 Both regional and national accrediting agencies exist.